beastbytes/router-register/Writerside/topics/Defining-Routes.md

 the URI for `case view = /{productId};` is `/product/{productId}`.
 This behaviour can be overridden by starting the URI (case value) with `//`.
 Example: the URI for `case index = //products;` is `/products`.

+## Route Group
+If the application groups routes Route enums must define `public constant GROUP` whose value is a RouteGroup enum.
+Example: `public constant GROUP = RouteGroup::frontend` denotes that the route is in the `frontend` group.
+For `case view = /{productId}` with `public constant GROUP = RouteGroup::frontend` and `public constant PREFIX = product` the resulting route name is `frontend.product.view`.

 ## Route Enumeration Example
 Our application shows products to users using the ProductController.
 We define a ProductRoute enumeration